ivanimmnl/RRTstarSmart_FN/CPP/3D/README.md

-Use .obj model and convert to binvox
+Use .obj model and convert to binvox.
 Convert binvox to 2d matrix and store in .txt file for planning

 1. Build Package